Air Force Enlisted Electrical Power Production Job Description

 Generators are the bread and butter of this career field.
 These airmen work to ensure all backup generators are working by performing load tests, preventative maintenance, and repairing any equipment.

-They have to be able to interpret wiring diagrams and schematics.
+They must be able to interpret wiring diagrams and schematics.
 They need to be able to systematically troubleshoot and repair generators ranging in size from 3KW (3000 Watts) to multiple units synchronized and powering an entire base (800KW or more).

 While generators are the mainstay of the Power Pros (as they call themselves), they are also responsible for ensuring the accessory equipment used with the generators are functional and repaired if necessary.
 Examples of this equipment are power distribution panels and automatic transfer switches.